 To begin investing in shares (like a good quality, low fee stock index ETF or LIC) to help you reach financial independence, you will need a shares brokerage account from a stock broker.
 These brokers are the ‘middle-men’ between you and the market.
 They place orders on your behalf, take your money, and then give you your shares, of course charging you a fee for their service along the way.
 Your shares are then registered in the share registries in your name, and Voila! you are an investor and now reap the benefits of dividends and capital growth.

-Welcome: the internet
+Welcome: The internet

-The development of the internet and technology means investors have unparalleled access which has never before seen.
+The development of the internet and technology means investors have unparalleled access which has never before been seen.
 Having a smartphone means you have access to everything you need in the palm of your hand to invest and start your journey towards Financial Independence.

 This means that you don’t need to go and see a financial planner, adviser, a bank or some other financial professional to get started investing.
-If your terrible with money, maybe go and do that – but realise its going to cost you possibly both fees and commissions, and you might not be getting independent advice that is in your best interest – See: Royal commission into banking and finance sector.
+If you’re terrible with money, maybe go and do that – but realise it’s going to cost you possibly both fees and commissions, and you might not be getting independent advice that is in your best interest – See: Royal commission into banking and finance sector.

 Discount online brokers

-- They need to have ROCK BOTTOM brokerage prices per trade, and should be fixed price trades, not percentage based
+- They need to have ROCK BOTTOM brokerage prices per trade, and should be fixed price trades, not percentage based.

-- They should have a good website, mobile app and good customer service
+- They should have a good website, mobile app and good customer service.

 SelfWealth is an Australian online discount broker which is CHESS sponsored.
 Being CHESS sponsored is a massive thing, which means you own the shares not them (unlike some other dodgy investment products out there).

-SelfWealth has rock bottom prices with a flat $9.50 trades, which makes it one of the cheapest brokers around whilst still providing what I think is industry leading service.
+SelfWealth has rock bottom prices with flat $9.50 trades, which makes it one of the cheapest brokers around whilst still providing what I think is industry leading service.
 It covers all the basics of what you need and even provides interest on its linked cash trading account which is run through ANZ bank.
 It is worth noting that a lot of other brokers charge a percentage fee which means that you could be paying hundreds or even thousands in brokerage for bigger trades, as opposed to SelfWealth’s flat $9.50 trade.

 You can use SelfWealth to buy any share listed on the Australian Stock Market (ASX).
-This includes ETFs for other markets, meaning yes, its possible to own shares in every company in the world through one low cost ETF purchased through SelfWealth.
+This includes ETFs for other markets, meaning yes, it’s possible to own shares in every company in the world through one low cost ETF purchased through SelfWealth.

-If your interested about starting a SelfWealth account, or transferring your holdings to Self Wealth, read this in depth review I did on them and then figure out if you want to start up an account for free and see if you like their interface and mobile app.
+If you’re interested in starting a SelfWealth account, or transferring your holdings to Self Wealth, read this in depth review I did on them and then figure out if you want to start up an account for free and see if you like their interface and mobile app.
 If you use this referral code below, you will score yourself 5 free trades of total $47.5 value (and so will I).